 Today the yellow metal jumped over the $1500 mark.
-This is a six-year high, as investors are rushing to buy gold and government bonds, as fears of a global recession due to the trade standoff between United States and China grow more real.
+This is a six-year high, gold gets over the 1500 mark, as investors are rushing to buy gold and government bonds, as fears of a global recession due to the trade standoff between the United States and China grow more real.

 Investors Sell Stocks